About ASCIA anaphylaxis e-training

 - Modules may only be completed in order.

-- Upon successful completion of the course (by achieving at least 80% in the final assessment module quiz) each participant will have access to a Certificate of Completion.
+- Upon successful completion of the course (by achieving the required score in the final assessment module quiz) each participant will have access to a Certificate of Completion.
 The certificate is available as a PDF file for print or saving as required.
 Each certificate contains a unique QR code that verifies the course participant and result.

 - It is recommended the modules are completed within a two week period.